trueadm/ripple/website/docs/guide/control-flow.md

 ## For statements

-You can render collections using a `for...of` block, and you don't need to specify a `key` prop unlike other frameworks.
+You can render collections using a `for...of` loop.

 <Code>